-The reasons why information about Vivaldi’s maternal grandmother, Giovanna Temporini, has been elusive is now clear: she was known under at least four surnames, with little regular progression among them.
-Although she was generally known as Zanetta, imposed consistency here by ingshe is identified as Giovanna.
-This helps to contortions of her public trail. avoid Giovanna seems to have been a woman of substance and to have possessed a determined will that prevailed over circumstances. to her gifted grandson
+The reasons why information about Vivaldi’s maternal grandmother, Giovanna Temporini, has been elusive is now clear: she was known under at least four surnames and the presentation of her baptismal name was fluctuated between Latin, Italian, and Venetian with various dialectical inflections.
+Although she was generally known as Zanetta, I have imposed consistency here by calling her Giovanna.
+This helps to remove some of the contortions of her public trail.
+Giovanna seems to have been a woman of substance and to have possessed a determined will that prevailed over circumstances.
+This single trait may have been her most significant bequest to her gifted grandson.

-Giovanna’s maiden name was Temporini.
-A Temporini family can be traced to the thirteenth century in Venicealnothing of her own lineage is known prior to 1628.
-H’s name was Specifically, she was the daughter of Andrea and Cattarina Temporini, as we learn from a death register in the parish of San Giovanni in Bragora.
+Giovanna’s maiden surname was Temporini.
+A Temporini family can be traced to the thirteenth century in Venice, although nothing of her own lineage is known prior to 1628.
+Her father’s name was Andrea Temporini.
+It is his wife, Cattarina, who catches our attention in a death register of the parish of San Giovanni in Bragora.
 Cattarina was 68 when she died, on 1 November 1670.
 Her burial, with the chapter present, was to be supervised by her son, Gian Francesco Temporini, who was one of the church’s priests.
+This simple notice signifies that the decades-long connection between the Vivaldis and San Giovanni Bragora had its roots in the central role played by the Temporini in the affairs of the church considerably before Camilla Calicchio married Giovanni Battista Vivaldi.

 3. Gabriele di Berti

-long before that marriage her second marriage can be It could have taken place outside of Venice, because Berti had his own involvements in Garbarare and may have originated there. as his mother-in-law.Neither the place nor the date of Giovanna’s second marriage, to Gabriele di Berti, has been determined.
-It can be said that this marriage occurred in or before 1670, but not at San Giovanni in Bragora or in one of the adjacent parishes.
-With respect to the groom’s longevity, Giovanna was no luckier the second time than the first: her second husband died (28 October 1670) three days before her mother, in the same parish, and apparently under the same roof.
-Both also suffered from fever, a common complaint in Venice.
+The definitive proof of Camillo Calicchio’s death long before that marriage is that Giovanna Temporini Calicchio remarried, although neither the place nor the date of her second marriage can be determined.
+We know, though, that her marriage to Gabriele di Berti, occurred before 1670 (probably a number of years before) but did not take place at San Giovanni in Bragora or any adjacent parish.
+It could have taken place outside of Venice, because Berti had his own involvements in Garbarare and may have originated there.

+Giovanna was no luckier with her groom’s longevity the second time than the first: Berti died on 28 October 1670, three days before her mother, in the same parish, and apparently under the same roof as his mother-in-law.
+Both the deceased suffered from fever (a common complaint in Venice).
 Both were attended by the same physician (Leonardi).
-The two deaths are registered on the same small page in parish records.Trefers to the deceased as . adaopted “”,she elsewhere .
-The surname that is strangely missing from all records after 1653 is Although Camilla appears to have lived with her mother until she married, she never assumed her step-father’s name or nickname.
+The two deaths are recorded on the same small page in parish records.
+Berti’s age was recorded as 38 at the time of his passing, which, if accurate, would suggest that he was younger than his wife.
+The death register refers to the deceased as “detto Colpi”.
+Giovanna adaopted a near equivalent (“Colpio”) in legal papers prepared by her second husband’s agents, but she continuing to turn up elsewhere as “Temporini”.
+The surname that is strangely missing from all records after 1653 is “Calicchio.”
+In contrast, Camilla was always “Calicchio,” or at least the “figlia di Camillo Calicchio” [the foreign origins of the surname usually being noted] until her marriage in 1676.
+Although Camilla appears to have lived with her mother until she married, she never assumed her step-father’s name or nickname.

 Berti’s interests